ry05/ry05.github.io/misc.md

 #### Winners Interview on the Chai Time Data Science Podcast

-In this episode of the CTDS podcast, I was interviewed along with my fellow winner Ms. Vrinda Prabhu, by Sanyam Bhutani.
+In this episode of the CTDS podcast, I was interviewed along with my fellow CTDS contest winner Ms. Vrinda Prabhu, by Sanyam Bhutani.
 We talk about a variety of topics like getting into kaggle, our competition submissions and our experience with the podcast.

 :speaking_head: [Interview](https://www.youtube.com/watch?v=6RrZyQoG1lY)